bartekmal/project-bec/README.md

 * LHCb environment (lb-* scripts / Python3 / ROOT / CVMFS)
 * CERN EOS access

-**The setup described below should work 'out of the box' (currently) only on lxplus.
+**The setup described in [quick start](https://gitlab.cern.ch/BEC/BEC_pPb#quick-start) should work 'out of the box' (currently) only on lxplus.
 The repository must be somewhere in the user `/afs/cern.ch/work` area.
 This can be improved/adapted in the setup script `setupBEC.sh`.**

 # Quick start

 To initialise the repository and set up the environment:
 ```
-git clone --recurse-submodules ssh://git@gitlab.cern.ch:7999/BEC/BEC_pPb.git
+git clone --recurse-submodules ssh://git@gitlab.cern.ch:7999/lhcb-ift/BEC_pPb.git
 cd BEC_pPb
 source setupBEC.sh
 ```